openschc/openschc/README.md

 The test implementations are included.
 Note that they use UDP as its transport layer.

-test-client-udp.py is a sample code for the fragment sender. test-server-udp.py is for the fragment receiver.
+test-frag-client-udp.py is a sample code for the fragment sender. test-frag-server-udp.py is for the fragment receiver.

-You can run test-client-udp.py in the terminal window like below.
+You can run test-frag-client-udp.py in the terminal window like below.

-    ./test-client-udp.py 127.0.0.1 9999 --context-file="example-rule/context-001.json" --rule-file="example-rule/fragment-rule-002.json" --dtag=3 -I test/message.txt --l2-size=6 -dd
+    ./test-frag-client-udp.py 127.0.0.1 9999 --context-file="example-rule/context-001.json" --rule-file="example-rule/fragment-rule-002.json" --dtag=3 -I test/message.txt --l2-size=6 -dd

-And, you can run test-server-udp.py in another terminal window like below.
+And, you can run test-frag-server-udp.py in another terminal window like below.

-    ./test-server-udp.py 9999 -dd
+    ./test-frag-server-udp.py 9999 -dd

 You can refer to IMPLEMENT.md about the timer such T1.

-### test-client
+### test-frag-client

-    usage: test-client-udp.py [-h] [-I MSG_FILE] [--read-each-line]
+    usage: test-frag-client-udp.py [-h] [-I MSG_FILE] [--read-each-line]
                               [--interval INTERVAL] [--timeout TIMEOUT]
                               [--l2-size L2_SIZE] --context-file CONTEXT_FILE
                               --rule-file RULE_FILE [--dtag _DTAG]